 1. Be proprietary (Level 1) 2.
 Pass the Conformance Testing (Level 2) of an Application Standard 3.
 Pass the Performance Testing (Level 3) of an Application Standard.
 Knowledge Structured and/or unstructured information made accessible to AIMs via MPAI- Base specified interfaces Message A sequence of Records transported by Communication through Channels.
 Norma- The set of attributes of a technology or a set of technologies specified by the aptivity plicable parts of an MPAI standard.
-Perfor- The attribute of an Implementation of being Reliable, Robust, Fair and Replicable. mance The authoric of all implementation of being Renable, Robust, I all and Replicable. - Assess- The normative document specifying the Means to Assess the Grade of Performent mance of an Implementation. - Assess- Procedures, tools, data sets and/or data set characteristics to Assess the Performent mance of an Implementation.
-Means - Asses- An entity Assessing the Performance of an Implementation. sor , and Profile A particular subset of the technologies used in MPAI-AIF or an AIW of an Ap- plication Standard and, where applicable, the classes, other subsets, options and parameters relevant to that subset.
-Record A data structure with a specified structure Reference The AIMs and theirs Connections in an AIW.
-Model Reference A technically correct software implementation of a Technical Specification con- Software taining source code, or source and compiled code.
-Reliability The attribute of an Implementation that performs as specified by the Application j Standard, profile, and version the Implementation refers to, e.g., within the appli- cation scope, stated limitations, and for the period of time specified by the Imple- menter.
-Replicabil- The attribute of an Implementation whose Performance, as Assessed by a Perfority mance Assessor, can be replicated, within an agreed level, by another Performance - Assessor.
-Robustness The attribute of an Implementation that copes with data outside of the stated ap- plication scope with an estimated degree of confidence.
-Scope The domain of applicability of an MPAI Application Standard Service An entrepreneur who offers an Implementation as a service (e.g., a recommenda- Provider tion service) to Users.
-Standard A set of Technical Specification, Reference Software, Conformance Testing, Per- formance Assessment, and Technical Report of an MPAI application Standard.
-Technical (Framework) the normative specification of the AIF.
-Specifica- (Application) the normative specification of the set of AIWs belonging to an aption plication domain along with the AIMs required to Implement the AIWs that in- cludes: 1.
+Perfor- The attribute of an Implementation of being Reliable, Robust, Fair and Replicable, mance - Assess- The normative document specifying the Means to Assess the Grade of Performent mance of an Implementation. - Assess- Procedures, tools, data sets and/or data set characteristics to Assess the Performent mance of an Implementation.
+Means - Asses- An entity Assessing the Performance of an Implementation sor The end of a second are represented as an imprementation.
+Profile A particular subset of the technologies used in MPAI-AIF or an AIW of an Ap- 1 Tome plication Standard and where applicable, the classes other subsets options and parameters relevant to that subset Record A data structure with a specified structure Reference The AIMs and theirs Connections in an AIW Model Reference A technically correct software implementation of a Technical Specification con- Software taining source code, or source and compiled code Reliability The attribute of an Implementation that performs as specified by the Application reenability Standard profile and version the Implementation refers to e.g. within the appli- cation scope, stated limitations, and for the period of time specified by the Imple- menter.
+Replicabil- The attribute of an Implementation whose Performance, as Assessed by a Perfority mance Assessor, can be replicated, within an agreed level, by another Performance 109 Assessor Robustness The attribute of an Implementation that copes with data outside of the stated apnoousiness plication scope with an estimated degree of confidence Scope The domain of applicability of an MPAI Application Standard Service An entrepreneur who offers an Implementation as a service (e.g. a recommenda- Provider tion service) to Users Standard A set of Technical Specification, Reference Software, Conformance Testing, Per- Stundurd formance Assessment and Technical Report of an MPAI application Standard Technical (Framework) the normative specification of the AIF Specifica- (Application) the normative specification of the set of AIWs belonging to an aption plication domain along with the AIMs required to Implement the AIWs that in- cludes: 1.
 The formats of the Input/Output data of the AIWs implementing the AIWs.
 2. The Connections of the AIMs of the AIW.
 3. The formats of the Input/Output data of the AIMs belonging to the AIW.
 Time Base The protocol specifying how Components can access timing information Topology The set of AIM Connections of an AIW.
 Use Case A particular instance of the Application domain target of an Application Standard.
-I Tr

-User A user of an Implementation.
+User User A user of an Implementation.
 User Agent The Component interfacing the user with an AIF through the Controller Version A revision or extension of a Standard or of one of its elements.
 Zero Trust A cybersecurity model primarily focused on data and service protection that as- sumes no implicit trust.